The well-posedness of the Cauchy problem for the Dirac operator on globally hyperbolic manifolds with timelike boundary: Preliminaries

 for $j=1,\dots, n$.
 Condition~(P) reads as

-where $g$ is the absolute value of the determinant of the Lorentzian metric while condition (H) can be stated as follows: For any covector $\tau=dt + \sum_j \alpha_j dx^j$,
+where $g$ is the absolute value of the determinant of the Lorentzian metric.
+Condition (H) can be stated as follows: For any future directed, timelike covector $\tau=dt + \sum_j \alpha_j dx^j$,

-\begin{remark} With this definition, we can immediately notice that the Dirac operator is not a symmetric system in general.
-Consider for example the half Minkowski spacetime $\mathscr{M}^4\define \RR\times[0,\infty)$ endowed with the element line In this setting the Dirac operators reads as
+\begin{remark} With the above definition, we can immediately notice that the Dirac operator does not give rise to a symmetric system.
+Consider for example the half Minkowski spacetime $\mathscr{M}^4\define \RR^3\times[0,\infty)$ endowed with the standard metric $-dt^2+dx^2+dy^2+dz^2.$ In this setting the Dirac operator reads as